ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 ---

 This article gives an overview of how to setup a Linux kernel development environment that leverages QEMU.
-Why bother with this setup?
-There are plenty of reasons, but here are my top three:
+Why should you bother with this setup?
+Here are the highlights:

 * Make changes to core kernel code or modules without the risk of loading buggy kernel code onto real hardware.
 * Up the speed of the edit, build, run cycle while developing kernel code.
-* The ability to test code across different architectures (e.g., aarch64, x86_64, etc.).
+* The ability to test code across different architectures (for example, aarch64, x86_64, etc.).

-What is QEMU?
+What's QEMU?
 According to Wikipedia[^1]:

 > QEMU (Quick Emulator) is a free and open-source emulator.
 It emulates a
 > computer's processor through dynamic binary translation and provides a set of